Katie Ricks- A Divine Motherhood

 What was your experience like coming out?

 Well, we didn’t talk about relationships in my family.
 I think there was a general assumption that when you grow up, you’re straight.
 Growing up, I dated a couple of men in high school and college.
-I didn’t realize about myself until the summer after I graduated from college.
+Falling outside of heterosexuality was something I didn’t realize about myself until the summer after I graduated from college.

 Growing up, I remember that my mom had lots of gay friends.
 So I thought she was going to be totally cool with it - that coming out to her was going to be easy.
 My dad, who I thought was going to be horrendous about it all, pulled me aside and said, “You’re my daughter, I love you.”